nishan9/Sudoku/README.md

 ### Better algorithms

 Through further research I discovered more efficient algorithms that appear to solve sudoku.
-An algorithm that appears to work particularly well is through presenting sudoku as an **exact cover problem** and solving it with **algorithm X**.
+An algorithm that appears to work particularly well is through presenting sudoku as an **Exact Cover Problem** and solving it with **Donald Knuth's Algorithm X**.
 Exact cover, as the name suggests, is about finding a solution (combination) so that each of the element is covered exactly once (G, 2011).